 The Investment Committee consists of (3) members and was formed on 06/05/2020 for a period of three years.
-The Investment Committee holds (4) meetings during the year.
+The Investment Committee holds its meetings when necessary.

-The tasks and achievements of the investment committee during the year 2021
+The tasks and achievements of the investment committee during the year 2022